 |

 The 1967 Shelby was completely redesigned with a fiberglass hood with twin scoops and racing-style lock-down pin, all steel piece deep opening mouth grille with two round high-beam headlights placed side-by-side in the middle (later in the year the lights were separated due to pressure from some state departments of motor vehicles), a single line front bumper with out vertical components, and working protruding rear wheel and rear quarter window air scoops.
 Early 1967 models had a round red running light installed in the rear opening of the rear quarter window air scoop but was dropped due to legal concerns.
-The rear of the car has a three piece spoiler and extra wide taillights where mounted on a smooth flat panel.
-In 1967 Shelby introduced the new GT-500 which packed the 355hp, 425 cubic inch, big-block, V8.
-Both the GT-350 and GT-500 came only as fastbacks, although there was one prototype GT-500 convertible.
+The rear of the car has a three piece spoiler and extra wide taillights were mounted on a smooth flat panel.
+Joining the GT-350 in 1967,

 |